vintasoftware/django-react-boilerplate/README.md

 -   `python-decouple` for reading environment variables on settings files
 -   `celery` for background worker tasks
 -   `django-debreach` for additional protection against BREACH attack
+-   `django-csp` for setting the draft security HTTP header Content-Security-Policy
 -   `django-permissions-policy` for setting the draft security HTTP header Permissions-Policy
 -   `whitenoise` and `brotlipy` for serving static assets